ALLEN CELL EXPLORER

 Uncovering the design principles of multicellular programs essential for life

-Our initiative CellScapes seeks to uncover the principles that govern multicellular systems by exploring cell states and the landscapes they traverse across spatial and temporal scales.
+Our initiative CellScapes seeks to identify the principles of cellular self-organization and apply them to transform our ability to understand, predict, design, and build biological systems.
 We leverage stem cell models and integrate imaging, modeling, and synthetic biology to achieve this goal.
 Through collaboration and open sharing, we will work alongside the research community to understand how cells come together to shape life.

 Why now?